Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 ## Credits

-Based on the jellyfin-plugin-auto-collections project by KeksBombe.
+Based on the jellyfin-plugin-auto-collections project by KeksBombe and jellyfin-plugin-home-sections by IAmParadox27

 ## License